 Once the rules are in place, he counsels a wide range of companies on compliance.
 His clients include petroleum refineries, chemical manufacturers, cement and glass manufacturers, pharmaceutical producers, consumer products manufacturers, waste management entities such as landfills and waste to energy facilities, can manufacturers, wastewater treatment plants, real estate developers, communications companies, and trade associations representing numerous industries such as lime manufacturers, the airlines, road and home building, and chemical companies.
 Day to day counseling issues include compliance with the complicated preconstruction permitting requirements of the federal and state PSD/NSR programs; compliance with the plethora of MACT/NESHAP and NSPS standards; responses to over fifty Section 114 requests for a diverse group of companies; and counseling on a wide range of Title V questions, including the application for, amendment and appeal of, and certification of compliance with, these permits that are often hundreds of pages long.

-David is co-chair of the firm’s Air & Climate Change Practice Group, and past chair of the firm’s Environmental Practice Group.
+David has chaired the firm’s Air & Climate Change Practice Group and the firm’s Environmental Practice Group.
 He formerly served as chair of the Air Quality Committee of the ABA’s Section on Environment, Energy and Resources.

 - Georgetown University (B.S., magna cum laude, 1979)